wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 ## Rules Based Discovery
 Discovery rules enable discovery based on labels and namespaces.
 Prometheus scrape options similar to the annotations above are supported.

 The rules are provided to the collector using the optional `--discovery-config` flag.
-When provided, the collector watches for configuration changes and automatically reloads configurations without having to restart the collector.
+When provided, the collector watches for configuration changes and automatically reloads configurations without having to restart it.

 The sample configuration below enables discovery of `kube-dns` pods and a `my-app` application pods:
 ```yaml